 11.3.3 In the case that a program has not scheduled its site visit by January 15 of the spring of its review year, the program may be administratively delayed into the subsequent cohort.
-An updated Self-Study Report is required to re-enter the cycle; the accreditation review feedoes not apply at this time.
+An updated Self-Study Report is required to re-enter the cycle; the accreditation review fee does not apply at this time.
 In the case of an administrative delay, the re-accreditation shall be for a period of six years, less any years used for voluntary delays.

 11.4 At its discretion only, the Commission may recommend the site visit team virtually visit a program under review to navigate legal, logistical, safety, and/or political challenges to a productive on-the-ground site visit.
-In some cases, COPRA may recommend virtual site visits for follow-up site visits.